-Our wellness and support activities are not counseling or psychotherapy groups and you need not be a client of the center to participate.
+Our wellness and support activities are offered weekly and students can simply "drop-in" to try them out.
 These activities aim to promote health and connection in a supportive atomsphere.
 Students are encouraged to participate in these activities as often as they like-- every once in a while or weekly.
 No need to sign up, just show up!

 Facilitator: Krystal Jacob

 Guided use of art materials to explore and express who you are.
-We meet from 1-2 pm Thursdays in the Rec and Wellness Center, room 122.
+We meet Thursdays from 1-2 p.m. in the Rec and Wellness Center, room 122.

 Facilitator: Brian McElwain

 Mindfulness practice helps us slow down, regain our balance, and take things "one breath at a time..."
 Interested in learning some basic meditation skills and practicing those in a small group setting?
 You are invited to join a group open to all members of the HSU Community-- students, staff, faculty, and administration- and all levels of experience.
 We meet on Wednesdays from 5 to 6 p.m. in Recreation and Wellness Center, room 124.

 This is an on-line Moodle workshop series featuring the following topics: stress less, manage your moods, communication and assertiveness, lifestyle choices (alcohol and other drugs, sexual health, bystander intervention, exercise, nutrition, sleep), social skills and intercultural awareness, money matters (financial management), and decision making.
 You can simply click the link above and self-enroll in the course.
 If you have any trouble with the link, just email us and we will sign you up.
 Go at your own pace.
 No grades, no stress.
 A few of the topics will also have in-person workshops.
 We will advertise these once we have the dates!